MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

 Receiving `onSendingFailed` means a non-recoverable error such as a **4xx** code occurred.
 For example, **401** means the `appSecret` is wrong.

-Note that this callback isn't triggered if it's a network issue.
+This callback isn't triggered if it's a network issue.
 In this case, the SDK keeps retrying (and also pauses retries while the network connection is down).
 In case we have network issues or an outage on the endpoint, and you restart the app, `onBeforeSending` is triggered again after process restart.

 ### Add attachments to a crash report